Jaakie/SDEC-PT/README.md

 # sdecpt

-PyTorch implementation of a version of Semi-supervised Deep Embedded Clustering (DEC) algorithm, proposed by Ren et. al. in their paper "Semi-supervised deep embedded clustering ".
+PyTorch implementation of a version of Semi-supervised Deep Embedded Clustering (SDEC) algorithm, proposed by Ren et. al. in their paper "Semi-supervised deep embedded clustering ".
 The code is based on the PyTorch implementation of DEC by vlukiyanov (https://github.com/vlukiyanov/pt-dec).
 I only really made changes to the loss function, configuring it to use a constraint matrix.

 ## Examples